praerie/notes/Chapter-2.md

 3 most common tasks for pipeline developers during production:
 * fixing bugs
 * optimizing existing workflow features
-* adding new workflow features, which may be:
+* adding new workflow features:
-    * details missed during original development,
+    * details missed during original development
-    * enhancements that you finally have time to work on,
+    * enhancements that you finally have time to work on
     * or subtle changes prompted by the way tools are being used in the context of real production

 ### Automation